WJCFerguson/d1_mini_bme_280/README.md

 See below for verification & troubleshooting

-## Project Repo using makeEspArduino.mk
+## Repo structure

-The automagic ESP8266 Makefile project [makeEspArduino](https://github.com/plerup/makeEspArduino) does an amazing job of allowing you to do little more than just write your `.ino` code.

-This repo adds a very little more infrastructure that allows you to clone this repo, and on first `make` it will fetch and initialize the required repositories, as git submodules.
+This repo provides a little infrastructure such that on first `make` it will fetch and initialize the required repositories as git submodules:

+* The automagic ESP8266 Makefile project [plerup/makeEspArduino](https://github.com/plerup/makeEspArduino) does an amazing job, leaving you do to little more than write your `.ino` code.
+* The [esp8266/Arduino](https://github.com/esp8266/Arduino.git) project provides the support that allows Arduino-style sketches on esp8266.
+* [adafruit/Adafruit_BME280_Library](https://github.com/adafruit/Adafruit_BME280_Library.git) provides support for the BME280
+* [adafruit/Adafruit_Sensor](https://github.com/adafruit/Adafruit_Sensor.git) is needed by `adafruit/Adafruit_BME280_Library`.
+* [mathworks/thingspeak-arduino](https://github.com/mathworks/thingspeak-arduino.git) helps upload data to ThingSpeak, but frankly raw HTTP Posts might be almost as easy.

+If you extend it and need other libraries, simply cloning them into `./libraries` should be all you need to do.  `makeEspArduino` will automatically find them.

 # Verification and Troubleshooting

-To validate you can build to the device `make blink`, should make and flash an LED blink demo.
+To validate you can build to the device, plug it in and `make blink`, should make and flash an LED blink demo.

 To check which I2C Address your BME280 uses, `make enumerate` will make and flash a sketch that enumerates I2C addresses over Serial.
 Connect e.g. `picocom /dev/ttyUSB1` (exit `picocom` with `ctrl-a ctrl-c`).